Information Governance Tools and Compliance Across Jurisdictions

 While a smaller company operating in only one jurisdiction may simply need help with data mapping – alongside enhanced data security, data recovery, and data storage – some enterprises operate under multiple jurisdictions.
 This is where it becomes particularly easy for organizations to get into trouble.

 Global companies operating multiple locations throughout the United States can help us understand just how complicated processes become when multiple jurisdictions are involved.
-Just as most enterprises have organically begun to develop their own unique systems for information governance, U.S. states – and many countries – have come up with their own unique laws and regulations regarding such matters.
+Just as most enterprises have organically begun to develop their unique systems for information governance, U.S. states – and many countries – have come up with their unique laws and regulations regarding such matters.

 Developing a streamlined process involves looking at all of those different state and country regulations and uniformly adopting the most conservative rules.
 Or, as Shelton explains, it may even be worth considering special treatment for a particular jurisdiction in certain cases.